bryanyzhu/Hidden-Two-Stream/README.md

 TODO
 ====================

-- [ ] Add other initialization models for the rest splits of UCF101 and HMDB51
 - [ ] Experiment on large-scale action datasets, like Sports-1M and Kinetics

 License and Citation
 ====================

-Please cite this paper in your publications if you use this code for your research:
+Please cite this paper in your publications if you use this code or precomputed results for your research:

     @article{hidden_ar_zhu_2017,
       title={{Hidden Two-Stream Convolutional Networks for Action Recognition}},